arilsong/gestao-reserva-restaurant/README.md

-# 🍽️ Sistema de Gestão de Reservas de Restaurante
+# 🍽️ Restaurant Reservation Management System

-Um sistema completo para gerenciamento de reservas de mesas em restaurantes, desenvolvido com Spring Boot (Backend) e React + TypeScript (Frontend).
+A complete system for managing restaurant table reservations, developed with Spring Boot (Backend) and React + TypeScript (Frontend).

-## 📋 Descrição
+## 📋 Description

-Este projeto é uma solução completa para restaurantes gerenciarem suas reservas de mesas de forma eficiente.
-O sistema permite que clientes façam reservas online e que restaurantes administrem suas mesas, funcionários e reservas através de dashboards intuitivos.
+This project is a complete solution for restaurants to efficiently manage their table reservations.
+The system allows customers to make reservations online and restaurants to manage their tables, staff, and reservations through intuitive dashboards.

-## 🏗️ Arquitetura
+## 🏗️ Architecture

-O projeto está dividido em duas partes principais:
+The project is divided into two main parts:

-- **Backend (API)**: Desenvolvido em Java com Spring Boot
+- **Backend (API)**: Developed in Java with Spring Boot
-- **Frontend**: Desenvolvido em React com TypeScript
+- **Frontend**: Developed in React with TypeScript

-## 🚀 Tecnologias Utilizadas
+## 🚀 Technologies Used

 ### Backend
 - **Java 17**
 - **Spring Boot 3.5.0**
 - **Spring Data JPA**
 - **Spring Security**
-- **PostgreSQL** (Banco de dados)
+- **PostgreSQL** (Database)
-- **JWT** (Autenticação)
+- **JWT** (Authentication)
 - **Lombok**
 - **Maven**